sfigg/commercialization-public/customize/desktop/connect-to-network.md

 During the OOBE flow, the customer will see the **Let’s connect you to a network** screen.
 In Windows 10 build 1709, this screen is now shown prior to the EULA screen during OOBE. **Let’s connect you to a network** shows any connection options available to the user, including in-range Wi-Fi and Cellular data networks.

+## Connect to Cellular and/or Wi-Fi networks

 If the device is LTE-enabled and an active SIM card is inserted, Windows will connect to the Cellular data network automatically.
 This enables the user to go through OOBE and successfully setup their device if a local Wi-Fi connection is not available.
-Users will see that they are Connected to the Cellular data network when they reach the **Let’s connect you to a network** screen in OOBE.
+The user will see they are Connected to the Cellular data network when they reach the **Let’s connect you to a network** screen in OOBE.
 Available Wi-Fi connections will also be shown on the screen, and the user can choose to connect to Wi-Fi if desired.

 ![Let's connect you to a network screen, showing both wi-fi and cellular networks](images/connect-to-network-screen.jpg)